Sotirios Voulgaris

-Sotirios Voulgaris (Σωτήριος Βούλγαρης; 18 March 1857 – 1932), or Sotirio Bulgari in Italian, was a Greek silversmith and distinguished businessman, who founded the Bulgari company, which flourished in business in Italy, and later internationally, in the area of gold- and silversmithing and fashion accessory.
+Sotirios Voulgaris (Σωτήριος Βούλγαρης; 18 March 1857 – 1932), or Sotirio Bulgari in Italian, was an Aromanian Greek silversmith and distinguished businessman, who founded the Bulgari company, which flourished in business in Italy, and later internationally, in the area of gold- and silversmithing and fashion accessory.

 Biography

 Voulgaris was born on 18 March 1857, in Paramythia, in the Sanjak of Ioannina, Ioannina Eyalet, later Janina Vilayet, part of the Ottoman Epirus (now Thesprotia, Epirus, Greece), where he spent his childhood.
 He originated from the village of Kalarrytes, which at the time was the largest silversmithing centre in the Balkans.
 He was one of the eleven children of a Greek family.
 His father was Georgios Voulgaris (1823–1889), and his mother was Eleni Strouggaris.
-Some sources maintain that his family was of Aromanian background.
+He was an ethnic Aromanian.
 Sotirios ultimately was the only one who survived of all his siblings.

 Inspired by his grandfather, Konstantinos, Voulgaris became a silversmith, first making belts and then earrings, sword cases and silver buttons.
 He had both talent and passion and thus he became active professionally and timidly began the profession of goldsmith - silversmith in the villages of Epirus, while together with his father they travelled from the area of Epirus (today Greece) to today Albania to sell their creations.

 In Paramythia he opened his first silversmithing workshop with the help of his father.
 Then, due to the difficulties arising from the cold and political unrest, but also the bad situation due to the Ottoman occupation, his father suggested that they leave the country and find a place where they could work in peace and create a business.

 They ended up settling in Corfu, Greece. Ιn 1888, he married Eleni Baziou, with whom he had six children; Konstantinos-Georgios (Costantino Bulgari) (1889–1973), Leonidas-Georgios (Giorgio Bulgari; 1890–1966), Maria-Athina (1891–1976), Sofia (1893–1908), Alexandra (1895–1984) and Spyridon (1897–1932).

 Soon they left for Naples, Italy.